Reconstructing quantum theory from diagrammatic postulates: The reconstruction

 \section{The reconstruction}

-A high level overview of the structure of the reconstruction is provided in Fig.~\ref{flowchart}, showing which postulates are necessary for each lemma and how these are combined to reconstruct quantum theory.
+A high-level overview of the structure of the reconstruction is provided in Fig.~\ref{flowchart}, showing which postulates are necessary for each lemma, and how these are combined to reconstruct quantum theory.

-To begin reconstructing quantum theory we first demonstrate how we can obtain diagrammatic sums from our postulates.
-These are formally defined in App.~\ref{App:Sums} but intuitively this provides another way to represent the branching structure of probabilistic processes, and so, is represented by a summation operation which distributes over diagrams.
-In particular, we can then show that the state spaces have the structure of convex cones bringing us close to the structure that is found in the GPT framework \cite{HardyAxiom,Barrett}.

-\begin{lemma} In a theory with classically controlled processes (Def.~\ref{def:ClassicalControl}) we can define a sum of processes. \end{lemma} \proof We define the sum of any finite set of processes as: \beq } \eeq where $F$ is the classically controlled process satisfying: \beq }. \eeq Given this definition we need to check that this is indeed a valid summation, i.e. that it satisfies the conditions of Def.~\ref{def:DiagrammaticSums}.
-The key step is to show that: \beq } \eeq holds for any diagram $\chi$.
-To check this first note that the LHS of this is defined through Eq.~\eqref{eq:DefiningSums} as: